TAMU-STAT-600-Schafer/stat-600-hw6/README.md

  * speed _(10% of the grade)_

-You should expect to see multiple folds speed improvement from moving your code to C++.
+You should expect to see multiple folds speed improvement from moving your code to C++ for Kmeans and LRMulticalss.
 To make the assignment simpler, you will get full points if your correct C++ code is at least three folds faster than your correct R code.
+However, there will be nominal difference for LASSO proximal gradient descent with Nesterov acceleration and we expect run times to be similar.

  * **(NEW)** R package checks/documentation _(20% of the grade)_